optimagic-dev/optimagic/README.rst

 Warning
 =======

-Estimagic is still in alpha status and the API might still change.
-We will try to keep the API more stable When we reach version `0.2.0`.
+Estimagic is still in beta status and the API might still change.
+With version `0.2.0` we start to mark experimental functionality with warnings.
+Everything that does not throw such warnings will not change without notice.
+With version `0.3.0` we will support full estimation workflows (optimization, inference and sensitivity analysis) with stable APIs.

 Roadmap
 =======

-Version `0.1.5`
+Version `0.2.0`
 ---------------

-- Move things that do not have stable interfaces to `estimagic.experimental` where possible and raise warnings else (e.g. scaling, TikTok)
-- Make imports for stable things nicer (first_derivative, ...)
+- Raise warnings for all things that are still considered experimental.
+Conversely, everything that does not throw an experimental warning is from now on stable and breaking changes require deprecations.
+- `estimagic.optimization.utilities` becomes `estimagic.utilities` (breaking change)
+- Return of `first_derivative` becomes a dict (breaking change)
+- Logging disabled by default (breaking change)
 - Support bootstrap (experimental)
 - Support basic sensitivity analysis for moments based estimation (experimental)
 - Support scaling of optimization problems (experimental)

+Version `0.2.1`
 - Support multi start optimizations as in TikTok (experimental)

-Version `0.1.6`
+Version `0.2.2`
 ---------------

 - Improve packaging and upload on conda-forge